ShawnO86/Blogging-System/README.md

 * Scaling the frontend can be done with S3 and CloudFront or its own EC2 instance(s)

 ## Planned API Endpoints
-Role Based access - Entries can be set as `PRIVATE` - meaning they will not show on public `GET` endpoints if Principle is not the Author.
+Role Based access - Entries can be set as `PRIVATE` - meaning they will not show on public `GET` endpoints if requesting user is not the Author.

 Planned Authorities - `USER` (basic user/author) and `ADMIN` (administrator)